AttoSHINE: Generation of continuous-wave terawatt-scale attosecond X-ray pulses at SHINE: Introduction

-The advent of continuous-wave (CW) XFELs\cite{cwlcls2015,cwlcls2021,cwshine2024,cwshine2023,cws3fel, zhu2022inhibition}, enabled by superconducting linear accelerators operating at megahertz (MHz) repetition rates, marks a transformative development in the field.
+The advent of continuous-wave (CW) XFELs \cite{cwlcls2015,cwlcls2021,cwshine2024,cwshine2023,cws3fel, zhu2022inhibition}, enabled by superconducting linear accelerators operating at megahertz (MHz) repetition rates, marks a transformative development in the field.
 These next-generation light sources significantly enhance the average spectral brightness and unlock new experimental frontiers in areas such as X-ray crystallography, single-particle imaging, and resonant inelastic X-ray scattering.
-The realization of attosecond pulses in a CW XFEL could enable new capabilities, including electronic damage-free structural measurements and access to nonlinear X-ray phenomena at unprecedented repetition rates.
+The realization of attosecond pulses in a CW XFEL could enable new capabilities, including electronic damage-free structural measurements \cite{chapman2025convergent, dam1, dam2} and access to nonlinear X-ray phenomena at unprecedented repetition rates.
 However, the feasibility of implementing advanced attosecond-generation techniques, particularly the self-chirping scheme, within CW XFELs driven by normal conducting very-high-frequency (VHF) photoinjectors remains an open and critical question.
 A comprehensive understanding of both the practical implementation and the fundamental performance limits of CW attosecond XFELs is therefore essential.

-This paper presents the first design study of a CW attosecond XFEL based on the parameters of the Shanghai High-repetition-rate XFEL and Extreme light facility (SHINE) \cite{shine1,cwshine2024,yan2019multi}.
+This paper explains the universality of the self-chirping scheme through presenting the first design study of a CW attosecond XFEL based on the parameters of the Shanghai HIgh repetitioN rate XFEL and Extreme light facility (SHINE) \cite{shine1,cwshine2024,yan2019multi}.
 Section II introduces the physical principles underlying the self-chirping scheme and outlines the required modifications to the SHINE facility.
-Section III presents beam dynamics simulations and the stability analysis under the CW mode.
+Section III presents beam dynamics simulations and the stability analysis under the CW mode, and introduces a new case for the tail current spike.
 Section IV provides FEL simulation results demonstrating the generation of sub-femtosecond X-ray pulses.
 Section V concludes with a summary and outlook.